Blog

 About Me

 Hi, I go by “lightkunyagami” in the infosec/pentesting world.
-I am a husband to an amazing wife, a father to two wonderful kids.
-I work full-time as a Security Analyst for an organization in Salt Lake City, UT, and also an Airman in the U.S. Air Force.
-I am a regular on both tryhackme.com and hackthebox.eu, but mostly THM lately.
+I am a father to two wonderful kids.
+I work full-time as a Senior Security Analyst for an organization in Salt Lake City, UT, and also as an Airman in the U.S. Air Force.

 For questions, email me at inquiries@beginninghacking.net